-A mucous cyst is a painless, thin sacon the inner surface of the lips.
+An oral mucous cyst is a painless, thin sac on the inner surface of the mouth.
 It contains clear fluid.

 Exams and Tests

-Your health care provider can usually diagnose a mucous cyst simply by looking at it.
+Your health care provider can usually diagnose a mucocele or ranula simply by looking at it.
 Other tests that may be done include:

-A mucous cyst often can be left alone; it usually will rupture spontaneously.
-Opening the top of thesac with a sterile needle willhelp it go away.
-If thecyst returns, it may need to be removed.
+A mucous cyst often can be left alone.
+It usually will rupture on its own.
+If the cyst returns, it may need to be removed.

-To prevent infection and damage to the tissue, opening thesac should NOT be performed at home by the parents.
-This should be performed by your health care provider.
-Oral surgeons and some dentists can easily remove the sacs if they continue to be uncomfortable.
+To prevent infection and damage to the tissue, DO NOT try to open the sac yourself.
+Treatment should only be done by your provider.
+Oral surgeons and some dentists can remove the sac.

 When to Contact a Medical Professional